simoncblyth/opticks/notes/issues/CSGFoundry_CreateFromSim_shakedown_now_with_flexible_sn.rst

-WIP : After implementing U4Polycone use of sn::ZNudgeExpandEnds : establish baseline
+DONE  : After implementing U4Polycone use of sn::ZNudgeExpandEnds : establish baseline
 ---------------------------------------------------------------------------------------

 1. disable nudging from both A and B::